hiroyuki-kasai/SimpleDeepNetToolbox/README.md

 <br />

-Simplest usage example: 4 steps!
+Simplest usage example: 5 steps!
 ----------------------------

-Just execute `demo_multilayer_neuralnet` for the simplest demonstration of this package.
+Just execute `demo_two_layer_neuralnet` for the simplest demonstration of this package.
 This is a forward backward neural network.

 ```Matlab
 %% load dateaset